CLARIAH/virtuoso-quad-log/README.md

 # Virtuoso Quad Logger

-This *virtuoso-quad-log* repository harbors tools for propagating changes in RDF-data that are kept in a [Virtuoso triple store](http://virtuoso.openlinksw.com/).
+This *virtuoso-quad-log* repository harbors tools for propagating and publishing changes in RDF-data that are kept in a [Virtuoso triple store](http://virtuoso.openlinksw.com/).
+Two tools are essential in this process.
+These are:

 1. **quad_logger** generates logs of all initial, added, mutated or deleted quads in a [Virtuoso quad store](http://virtuoso.openlinksw.com/rdf-quad-store/) in the